neptune-ai/docs/docs/execution-environments/r-support.rst

     If you are using R studio you can just follow along and you will be prompted by the console to install miniconda.

-Step 1: Instlal Neptune package
+Step 1: Install Neptune package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install ``neptune`` package for R from CRAN.